nabu-platform/nabu-frameworks-tasks/protected/documentation/readme.md

 RUNNING: the task is being processed
 SUCCEEDED: the task was run successfully
 ERROR: the task failed and a decision has to be made about it (retry or set to failed)
+TRANSIENT_ERROR: a transient error which will automatically be retried by the system up to a max time
 FAILED: a permanent failure
 CANCELLED: task is no longer necessary